 The start of the trail is a 1/2 mile climb from the parking lot to where 4 trails all intersect.
 The trail continuously climbs over the short distance – gaining about 350’.
 Just before the main intersection, the trail joins the PCT.
 This is the PCT northbound.
 A short distance after we arrived at the intersection of the four trails.
 This can be a pretty confusing place.
 You arrive at it from the PCT Northbound trail.
 The trail immediately to your right is the PCT Southbound – this is the reroute for the Timberline Trail at the moment.
 The trail immediately to the left is the Timberline Trail clockwise and the final trail is the Timberline Trail counterclockwise.
 There is also the self permitting wilderness box here.

 Timberline Trail Clockwise

-Shortly after this section you pass the cutoff trail that takes you back to the Timberline Trail counter clockwise and then on to the McGee Creek Trail.
+Shortly after this section, you pass the cutoff trail that takes you back to the Timberline Trail counterclockwise and then on to the McGee Creek Trail.
 From there we climbed up the ridge.
 Last year this was also almost impassible.
-However now we found that even thou the number of blowdowns was substantial – the trail had now worked its way around most of the blow downs.
-There will still a few places where we had to clamber over the occasional log – but overall the trail has evolved to the new reality of so many blow downs.
-We could still see all the damage that had a happened in this section.
+However now we found that even though the number of blowdowns was substantial – the trail had now worked its way around most of the blowdowns.
+There were still a few places where we had to clamber over the occasional log – but overall the trail has evolved to the new reality of so many blowdowns.
+We could still see all the damage that had happened in this section.

 The trail to McNeil Point

-Finally the shelter came into view through the mist.
-Becoming slowly more well defined.
-The small rock shelter is in good shape – inside is small fore place – which Hunter decided to inspect.
-From the shelter the boot track descends directly back down to the Timberline Trail.
+Finally, the shelter came into view through the mist.
+Becoming slowly more well-defined.
+The small rock shelter is in good shape – inside is a small fireplace – which Hunter decided to inspect.
+From the shelter, the boot track descends directly back down to the Timberline Trail.
 There were plenty of folks using it – but the information they provided was it’s pretty steep.

 Hunter & I took the opportunity for a lunch break, sheltered from the wind.
 And then we retraced our steps back.